awdevlin/Clarius_Data_Processing/README.md

 # clarius_data_processing
-Unzip and convert RF data from Clarius devices
+Unzip and convert the .raw RF data files from Clarius devices